deepsprof/CSC-287-01/HW4-Json/README.md

     d. **Output Directory**:
        - The modified JSON files should be written into a new folder with the current timestamp in the format: `user_profiles_updated_YYYYMMDD_HHMMSS`.

-4. **Bonus (Optional)**:
+4. **Exceptions**:
     - Handle edge cases, such as missing keys in the JSON files, and ensure your script is robust to errors (e.g., using try-except blocks).
+Files that are not processable for any reason should be copied as-is to the destination folder.

 #### **Example Folder Structure:**
 ```plaintext